bismuthfoundation/Awesome-Bismuth/FAQ_Help.md

 # FAQ and Help

 Doc, faq and help may be spread over many places.
-We try to link to thhem all from here
+We try to link to them all from here

 ## General FAQ and Help